ligang19999/115/courses/财务报表分析/财报exercise合集.md

 **Applying Cash Flow Relations.**

-A firm reported free cash flow of \$430 million and operating income of \$390 million.
+A firm reported free cash flow of \$430 million and operating income of \$390 million.<br>
 a.
-By how much did its net operating assets change during the period?
+By how much did its net operating assets change during the period?<br>
 b.
 The firm incurred net financial expenses of \$43 million after tax, paid a dividend of \$20 million, and raised \$33 million from share issues.
 What was the change in its net debt position during the period?

 <details>